Is it safe to travel to Mexico?

 • Is everything we hear in the news about Mexico true?

-• What states in Mexico have a travel alert issued by the United States?
+• What states in Mexico have a travel alert issued by the USA?

 What are travel alerts?

-It is a state-by-state analysis to provide in-depth information on security conditions in specific regions of the country, with special emphasis on the most tourist destinations.
+The USA Department of Security provides travel alerts, and state-by-state analysis to provide in-depth information on safety conditions in specific regions of Mexico, with a focus on the most popular travel destinations.

 What states in Mexico have travel alerts from the United States?